Senior Lecturer at the Institute of Earth Sciences, the Hebrew university of Jerusalem, Israel (CV).

 The animation below demonstrates some of the complexity of the tropical hydrological cycle.

 Animation: the daily climatology of Precipitation minus Evaporation (P-E) and surface winds.
-The right panel shows an average across longitudes of P-E (black), surface insolation (incoming short wave radiation at the surface – brown) and surface temperature (blue).
+The right panel shows the zonal mean of P-E (black), surface insolation (incoming short wave radiation at the surface – brown) and surface temperature (blue).
 Values over land and ocean are shown as dashed and solid lines, respectively.
 For visual clarity, P-E on the right panel is shown in units of mm/day but temperature and insolation are shown as scaled deviations from annual mean.
 Data taken from the ERA-Interim reanalysis.

 The diversity of geophysical datasets and the lack of a generally accepted data-archiving standard complicates the management and analysis of geophysical data.
 Geophysical data analysis often involves numerous technical annoyances, resulting in a great deal of time being wasted on learning the intricacies of particular datasets, redundant data conversions, interpolations, code adaptations, and the like.